-David Vandiver is a graduate of the Georgetown University Law Center and an attorney in King & Spalding’s Atlanta office.
+David Vandiver is a graduate of the Georgetown University Law Center and a Senior Staff Attorney with King & Spalding’s Discovery Center.
 He has 15 years experience in pre-trial discovery matters in commercial, healthcare, product liability, real estate, toxic tort, and patent litigation, including the representation of financial institutions, financial services, consumer products manufacturers, pharmaceutical companies, and energy clients.
-Mr. Vandiver is a senior member of the firm’s Discovery Center, King & Spalding’s solution for providing high quality, cost-effective and centralized discovery services.

 - Managing and supervising 20 attorneys reviewing more than 400,000 documents for a large financial institution in response to regulators’ requests for documents relating to short-term, money market funds.
 This project involved reviewing documents for responsiveness, significance and privilege.
 All documents were reviewed, and responsive documents produced in less than 10 weeks.
 The review team also logged over 4,000 privileged documents.